krysp-io/node-red-contrib-start/README.md

 # Get Started
 -------

-To install the stable version use the Menu - Manage palette option and search for node-red-contrib-start, or run the following command in your Node-RED user directory - typically ~/.node-red:

 <p>1.
-Drag the <b>start</b> node from the palette to the workspace.</p>
+After installation, drag the <b>start</b> node from the palette to the workspace.</p>
 <p>2.
 Double click on the node to add msg.payload.</p>
 <p>3.
 Test the flow by clicking on "Test Without Deploy".</p>

 # Usage
 -------

-The start node can be utilized in any flow as a starter node with a payload.
+The start node can be utilized in any flow as a starter node with any payload including strings, JavaScript objects or the current time.

 # Discussions and suggestions
 -------